 blockDeviceFilter: sd[b-z]

-The Rook add-on will wait for a disk before continuing.
-If you have attached a disk to your node but the installer is still waiting at the Rook add-on installation step, refer to the troubleshooting guide for help with diagnosing and fixing common issues.
+The Rook add-on waits for the dedicated disk that you attached to your node before continuing with installation.
+If you attached a disk to your node, but the installer is waiting at the Rook add-on installation step, see OSD pods are not created on my devices in the Rook documentation for troubleshooting information.

 The Ceph filesystem is supported with version 1.4.3+.